TRAINING COURSE

 • Learn basic science and math skills through sand and water, constructing with blocks, using levers, pulleys, scales, and other simple machines

-• Observe natural events, encourage to draw and discuss what they see
+• Observe natural events, encourage them to draw and discuss what they see

 • Have children work with tools